aboullaite/java-docker/instructions.md

     $ `./jcmd 1 VM.native_memory scale=MB`

 This shows how the JVM uses it's memory!
 Note that the total commited memory is more thatn 500M!!!
 What is hapenning ?
 Running `docker stats sb500` shows that the're were a lot of read/write on the disk! that's a lot for an app that does nothing!
-The app is actually swapping, to effectively check that, let's re-run the container and disable the swapping: `docker run -p 8080:8080 -m 500M --memory-swappiness --name sb500 dc/sbj8` an the container is back to death.
+The app is actually swapping, to effectively check that, let's re-run the container and disable the swapping: `docker run -p 8080:8080 -m 500M --memory-swap 500M --name sb500_noswap dc/sbj8` an the container is back to death.
 You can verify using `docker inspect` command!

-### Test app behavior with java 11
+### Test app behavior with java 17
-1/ put the `Dockerfile.java11` in the root of the Spring perclinic app. and build the image (`docker build -t aboullaite/sbj11 -f Dockerfile.java11`)
+1/ put the `Dockerfile.java17` in the root of the Spring perclinic app. and build the image (`docker build -t aboullaite/sbj17 -f Dockerfile.java17`)
-2/ run the created image with no constraint first: `docker run -p 8080:8080 dc/sbj11` On my machine, the output of running the app is below, which shows that the JVM took the 1/4 of the availble memory (8G) by default!
+2/ run the created image with no constraint first: `docker run -p 8080:8080 dc/sbj17` On my machine, the output of running the app is below, which shows that the JVM took the 1/4 of the availble memory (8G) by default!
 ```
 VM settings: